 Utterances in conversational ads are text-based (by clicking a button or typing in a question), but they can also be voice-based, particularly with mobile devices.
 Responses can be delivered back to the user as any combination of images, text, cards, and buttons – or specialized custom-built response formats.

-A conversational ad, at its most basic, is a bunch of intents that together help consumers get relevant information about a brand/product/service in a natural, conversational way.
+At its most basic, a conversational ad is a bunch of intents that together help consumers get relevant information about a brand/product/service in a natural, conversational way.

 Of course, things can get more involved – for example, if you’re collecting leads, allowing users to upload images, or pushing consumers down a specific path/funnel.

-Now that we have a basic idea of how automated conversations work, let’s explore why these experiences can be engaging for consumers.
+Now that we have a basic idea of how automated conversations work, let’s explore why these experiences engage consumers.

 Part 3: Why Does Conversational Advertising Work?